Faez-Labs/Arcane-docs/docs/Technical/Project.md

 ## User Authentication & Wallet Management
 Arcane Wallet handles user authentication using local storage and secure key management.
 Here’s how the wallet manages keys and authenticates users:
 - **Local Key Storage**: Private keys are stored securely on the user's device, never leaving the local environment.
-- **Authentication**: Users unlock their wallets with a password or biometric authentication, which decrypts their private key for signing transactions.
+- **Authentication**: Users unlock their wallets with a password, which decrypts their private key for signing transactions.
 - **Secure Signing**: All transactions are signed locally, ensuring that private keys are never exposed to third-party servers.

 ## Gas Fees Optimization
 Arcane Wallet optimizes gas fees in Ethereum by:
 - **Real-Time Gas Price Monitoring**: The wallet fetches real-time gas prices and recommends the most optimal price for users.
-- **Fee Estimation**: The wallet estimates the total gas fee before confirming a transaction, allowing users to adjust the gas price if needed.
 - **CrossFi Fees**: For future CrossFi support, we will integrate a similar fee optimization mechanism, leveraging its low-fee structure.

 ## Development Roadmap